Facts About the International Fellowship of Christians and Jews

 The Fellowship has offices in Chicago, Jerusalem, Toronto, and Seoul.

 The Fellowship has been a leader in Jewish-Christian relations, building greater understanding and cooperation between members of these two great faiths.
-Today, our work is based on three pillars:
+Today, our work is based on four pillars:

 We have helped hundreds of thousands of Jews escape poverty and anti-Semitism and return to their biblical homeland, funded humanitarian assistance that has touched the lives of millions of Jewish people, provided life-giving aid to Israel’s victims of war and terror, and much more.
 Today, The Fellowship is known as the largest provider of humanitarian aid in Israel.